BetterCrypto/Applied-Crypto-Hardening/presentations/org-training/agenda.md

 Please note:

-  * the leaks also revealed to non-democratic countries precise recipies on how to do country wide or even Internet-wide surveillance, traffic inspection and -modification, etc.
+  * the leaks also revealed to all countries worldwide precise recipies on how to do country wide or even Internet-wide surveillance, traffic inspection and -modification, etc.
   * If politicians in other countries did not know how to do this, now they know!
   * If criminals did not know how to do this, now they know!